Government Canyon State Natural Area, San Antonio

 Tips for Your Visit to Government Canyon State Natural Area

-- Check online to make sure the trails are open.
+• Check online to make sure the trails are open.
 Trails are sometimes closed during and right after rainfall to protect them from erosion.
 The decision about trail conditions is made in the early morning.
 It’s worth checking the Government Canyon State Natural Area Twitter feed or Facebook page to verify trail conditions.
-They’ll post if the trails are closed.
-The 1.23-mile Discovery Trail typically stays open when the main trails are closed.

-- The park is usually open from 7:00 am to 10:00 pm on Fridays through Mondays.
-At times, the natural area is open for additional hours such as during spring break and on some holidays.
+• The park is usually open from 7:00 am to 10:00 pm on Fridays through Mondays.
+They have extended hours during spring break and for events.

 Nearby Attractions

-There are lots of options for activity in the area.
+There are plenty of activities in the area.
 Consider some great nearby parks and downtown San Antonio.
-So many choices!

 Comanche Lookout Park